 Continue up the road until you think that it may have ended, then follow it (up) a bit further.
 The road takes a left and flattens out as you begin to approach the Pedra da Gávea trailhead.

 When you reach the sign letting you know that you’ve arrived, check in at the hut and write down your information (date, time, name, phone number, address, number in group) for the very bored park employee (who will probably try to sell you water and Gatorade).
 NOTE: This gate is only open from 8:00 until and you may not be permitted to start your hike if you arrive at the trailhead after 14:00.
 The gate closes at 18:00.

 The trail begins by following a path similar to the road leading up to the trailhead.
 After a few minutes of hiking (uphill – as is most of the hike), it turns into your standard dirt walking track.

-Continue along trail keeping the stream (down below you) to your right until you reach a tree with a sign informing you that the trail up Pedra da Gávea is to your left and a cachoeira (waterfall) is to your right (the waterfall isn't worth checking out).
+Continue along the trail keeping the stream (down below you) to your right until you reach a tree with a sign informing you that the trail up Pedra da Gávea is to your left and a cachoeira (waterfall) is to your right (the waterfall isn’t worth checking out).

 The first bit of trail is crowded with tree roots and is easy to follow (nobody’s getting lost out here).

 When you come to your first bit of downhill, be sure to look to your right to check out Pedra do Navio (to your right).
 You can climb up onto this rock and head out to the edge for your first good look back at Barra da Tijuca.

 From here forward the trail becomes a bit more challenging as it climbs through a series of rocky sections that require the use of your hands (and feet).